Elaine R Kelly

 Fiction:

 Given that John knew the high priest personally, I have imagined that John studied for a year with the priests in Jerusalem.
 I have Salome about age 45 since her eldest son James is slightly younger than Jesus.
 Since Zebedee is not mentioned again in the Bible after he is left in his fishing boat (Mark 1:20), and not shown with the disciples, I imagine he did not believe in Jesus.
 I imagine that Zebedee's priority is increasing the prosperity of his fishing business and that he opposed having his two sons leave him.
-I imagined Zebedee and Salome with two daughters, and that the marriage of Salome and Zebedee was torn by a difference in values and beliefs.
+I imagined Zebedee and Salome with two daughters.
+It is fictional that a difference in values and beliefs caused a break in Salome and Zebedee's marriage.
 My novel follows the tradition that Salome was a midwife to Maria when Jesus was born.
 My novel shows that Salome believed from the time of Jesus's birth that he was the son of the Most High, that she shared this conviction with her sons James and John, and was a loyal disciple.
 Salome is confident, outgoing and friendly.

 Perpetua